 Robinhood will need to add fractional stock purchasing and stay in business another year to earn my business.
 Robinhood is positioned to beat out Loyal3 because of the number of stocks available for purchase.
 If Robinhood offered retirement rollover accounts I would be very interested in moving my money over to the company.

 Both no fee brokers are disrupting the financial industry.
 It was not too long ago that brokers ripped consumers off with astronomical trading fees.
 Companies like Robinhood and Loyal3 have forced the industry to once again question the value of a trade.
-If one of these no fee brokers offered IRAs and Rollovers I believe they would have staying power.
+If one of these no fee brokers offered IRAs and 401k Rollovers I believe that company will have staying power.

 Both companies are positioning themselves in social and targeting the Millennial crowd.
 If either company can capture America’s youth as they begin trading, their future will be bright.
 I see it going two ways; these companies become large enough that a major broker buys them as an asset or to shut them down, or both companies go out of business before they can attract a large enough crowd and figure out monetization.